BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Proof of Theorems and Claims

 Under the same initialization conditions, the derivative in \eqnref{eq:partial2} is approximately of the order of $\rho^{-1}$, leading to rapid convergence towards larger $\sigma_p$ values when $\sigma_q$ is small.
 Building on this, we use SGD without momentum to optimize the complexity loss term, thereby achieving the natural convergence of $\sigma_q$.

-\textbf{Visual Demonstration.} To visually demonstrate the differences in the convergence of KL divergence during training with these two parameterizations, we set $\sigma_p = 1$ and employ gradient descent to optimize the KL divergence.
+\textbf{Visualization.} To visually demonstrate the differences in the convergence of KL divergence during training with these two parameterizations, we set $\sigma_p = 1$ and employ gradient descent to optimize the KL divergence.
 As introduced in \ref{kl-reweighting}, in practical mini-batch gradient descent, the KL divergence is weighted by {$\nicefrac{1}{\text{\#mini-batches}}$}.
 Therefore, assuming there are 100 mini-batches, the learning rate is set to 0.01, which translates to an actual learning rate of $1e-4$ for $\rho$.
 We initialize $\sigma_q = 0.01$ for both parameterizations.
 The growth of $\sigma_q$ during the KL training, for $\sigma_q = \text{log}(1+e^{\rho})$ and $\sigma_q = \rho^2$ is shown in~\figref{fig:repra}.
-In the same setting, the softplus parameterization takes nearly 100,000 iterations to converge, while the square parameterization takes only about 5,000 iterations.
+In the same setting, the softplus parameterization takes nearly 100,000 gradient steps to converge, while the square parameterization takes only about 5,000 gradient steps. {This modification makes it suitable for our fine-tuning setup, where the number of gradient steps is relatively small.}